rikiod/SpaceCommsApp/README.md

 **Success Criteria:**

 1. Communication between Earth and Mars uses Morse code.
-2. Communication between Mars and the Moon uses Binary code.
-3. A communication system that allow station workers to communicate seamlessly using English.
+2. A communication system that allow station workers to communicate seamlessly using English.
-4. Keyboard input on each station is limited to 2 push buttons.
+3. Keyboard input on each station is limited to 2 push buttons.
-5. 100W lights and buzzers are used efficiently.
+4. 100W lights and buzzers are used efficiently.

 Design
 ------